mauriciosoares/core.js/README.md

 #### `createCore()`

-Returns a new instance of core.
+Returns a new instance of core. core is an event emitter, however `.emit` is not supposed to be used directly.

 #### `core.start(module, options)`